 - In southern Queensland, adults mate in March and April.
 Females become pregnant before dispersing for the winter months.

 - Congregate into camps from early to late summer where the young are born and raised.

 - Young are carried by the female until about 4 weeks of age and then left at the roost while the mother forages at night.

 - Young begin to fly at 8 weeks of age but depend on their mothers for at least 3 months.

 - Fly out at dusk to feed on blossoms and fruits.

-- Prefer blossom of eucalypts, paperbarks and turpentines, as well as a variety of other native and introduced blossom and fruits.
+- They prefer the blossom of eucalypts, paperbarks and turpentines, as well as a variety of other native and introduced blossoms and fruits.

-- Have been seen to eat the leaves of trees by chewing the leaves into a bolus, swallowing the liquid and then spitting out the fibre.
+- They have been seen to eat the leaves of trees by chewing the leaves into a bolus, swallowing the liquid and then spitting out the fibre.

 - Hall, L. & Richards, R. (2000).
 Flying-foxes and fruit and blossom bats of Australia.
 Australian Natural History Series.
 UNSW Press.